 Amenities: Canoe and small boat rentals are available at nearby Rocky Point Resort from late spring through mid fall.
 Bait & tackle nearby; public rest facilities; boat launch.

 Other things to know: The refuge visitor center is at Tule Lake Refuge, almost 50 miles away.
 For information, see the site for the Klamath Basin Refuge Complex.
 The refuge is open during daylight hours.

 Ruby Lake National Wildlife Refuge, NV

 Non-native sport fish, primarily bass and trout, draw anglers.
 Largemouth bass teem in the bulrush and open water of South Marsh.
 The best trout fishing is in the man-made Collection Ditch and the settling pond behind the Gallagher State Fish Hatchery.
-In this pond, one angler caught a 16-pound rainbow trout (a state record) in February 2011.

 Catch: Rainbow, brook, cutthroat and brown trout as well as largemouth bass

 Fishing type: Freshwater; boat fishing (except January 1 – June 14, when no boats are permitted; non-motorized boats and boats with battery-powered electric motors are permitted June 15-July 31; non-motorized boats and boats propelled by gas motors 10 hp or less are permitted August 1-December 31) Areas of the Collection Ditch open for fishing may be fished with artificial lures only.
 Chumming and the use of live bait (including fish, crayfish, and amphibians) are prohibited.
 It is unlawful to clean or fillet fish within the boundaries of the refuge.